integreat-io/integreat/README.md

 mapping, normalizing, and serializing will happing to and from this format, according to the defined schemas and mapping rules.

-To deal with security and permissions, Integreat has a built-in concept of an ident.
+To deal with security and permissions, Integreat has a concept of an ident.
 Other authentication schemes may be mapped to Integreat's ident scheme, to provide data security from a service to another service or to the dispatched action.
 A ground principle is that nothing that enters Integreat from an authenticated service, will leave Integreat unauthenticated.
 What this means, though, depends on how you define your services.

 ## Install

-Requires node v8.6.
+Requires node v18.

 Install from npm: